varkor/blog/about.md

 permalink: /about/
 ---

-This blog is a way to collate my thoughts on programming (particularly [Rust](https://www.rust-lang.org/)), type theory and wider mathematics.
+This blog is a way to preserve my thoughts on (particularly [Category Theory](https://ncatlab.org/nlab/show/HomePage)) and [Postmodernism](https://plato.stanford.edu/entries/postmodernism/)), linguistics and sociology